matt-sd-watson/spora/docs/2-INPUTS.md

 prefix: example_Oct_2021
 ```

-For reproducibility, it is recommended to record all arguments in a config.yaml and execute outbreaker with the following command:
+For reproducibility, it is recommended to record all arguments in a config.yaml and execute spora with the following command:

 ```
-outbreaker -c config.yaml
+spora -c config.yaml
 ```

 ### Option 2: CLI argparse arguments

-For flexibility, users may also pass CLI arguments to outbreaker.
+For flexibility, users may also pass CLI arguments to spora.
 For the config arguments shown above, an equivalent set of CLI arguments to produce the same outputs would be as follows:

 ```
-outbreaker -f /home/mwatson/COVID-19/outbreak/example_Oct_2021/focal_names.txt \
+spora -f /home/mwatson/COVID-19/outbreak/example_Oct_2021/focal_names.txt \
            -m /home/mwatson/COVID-19/master_fasta/complete_all_12-Oct-2021-09-04.fa \
            -r /home/mwatson/COVID-19/reference/reference.gb \
            -o /home/mwatson/COVID-19/outbreak/example_Oct_2021/ \